-Using the TAB worksheet verify and document that the information provided on the engineered hood drawing matches the hood, by confirming that the following items are in alignment,
+Using the TAB worksheet, verify and document that the information provided on the engineered hood drawing matches the hood, by confirming that the following items are in alignment,

 - 1. Hood listing label

 - 2. Hood enclosure dimensions

 - 3. Exhaust collar(s)

 - 4. Make up air collar(s)

-- 5. The type of cooking equipment
+- 5. The type of cooking appliance

-- 6. The cooking equipment positioning
+- 6. The cooking appliance positioning

 - 7. The type of filters (ExtractAireTM cartridge or baffle)

-- 8. The filter size and quantity
+- 8. The filter sizes and quantities

-After you have verified that all of the above hood information is in alignment with the engineered hood drawing proceed to the air balancing.
+Proceed to the air balancing after you have verified that all of the above hood information is in alignment with the engineered hood drawing.

-Using a velometer obtain and record air speed readings from the filters at the locations that are shown on the TAB work sheet.
-Using the worksheet determine the total exhaust airflow exhausting from the hood matches the total specified on the engineered hood sheet.
-If the hoods total exhaust airflow matches the specified total on the engineered hood drawing you may proceed to put the hood into operation, however, if the total exhaust airflow does not match the specified exhaust airflow contact the person responsible for making adjustments to the exhaust fan prior to proceeding to put the exhaust hood in operation and make adjustments as needed.
+Using a velometer, obtain and record air speed readings from the filters at the locations which are shown on the TAB work sheet.
+Using the worksheet determine if the total exhaust airflow exhausting from the hood matches the total specified on the engineered hood drawing.
+If the hoods total exhaust airflow match the specified total on the engineered hood drawing, you may proceed to put the hood into operation, however, if the total exhaust airflow does not match the specified exhaust airflown contact the person responsible for making adjustments to the exhaust fan prior to proceeding to put the exhaust hood in operation.
+Make adjustments as needed.